SharePoint/sp-dev-docs/docs/embedded/tutorials/create-containertype.md

 ---
-title: Create a Paid Container Types
+title: Create a Standard Container Types
 description: This article explains how to create a Container Type. ms.date: 11/28/2023 ms.localizationpriority: high